QuantEcon/lecture-source-py/source/rst/numpy.rst

 .. index::
     single: Python; SciPy

-Much of this functionality is also available in `SciPy <http://www.scipy.org/>`_, a collection of modules that are built on top of NumPy
+Much of this functionality is also available in `SciPy <http://www.scipy.org/>`_, a collection of modules that are built on top of NumPy.

-We'll cover the SciPy versions in more detail :doc:`soon <scipy>`
+We'll cover the SciPy versions in more detail :doc:`soon <scipy>`.

-For a comprehensive list of what's available in NumPy see `this documentation <https://docs.scipy.org/doc/numpy/reference/routines.html>`_
+For a comprehensive list of what's available in NumPy see `this documentation <https://docs.scipy.org/doc/numpy/reference/routines.html>`_.

 Exercises